What's the best cookware for induction cooktops?

 app.
 20 in. x 14 in. (including handles; sizes vary by brand)

-You will discover, as you use your pans, where you might prefer to have other sizes: a smaller skillet or saucepan for when you're just cooking for yourself; larger options if you're cooking for a crowd or meal prepping; maybe a good quality sauciér for bechamel and caramel.
+You will discover, as you use your pans, where you might prefer to have other sizes: a smaller skillet or saucepan for when you're just cooking for yourself; larger options if you're cooking for a crowd or meal prepping; maybe a good quality sauciér for bechamel and other sauces.
 But these are good basic pieces in good sizes for the foundation pieces of your collection.

-Review: Best Induction Cookware Set Overall (Heaviest): Demeyere Industry/Industry 5/5 Plus
+Best Induction Cookware Set Overall (Heaviest): Demeyere Industry/Industry 5/5 Plus

 Pros: 3mm wall thickness for superb heating, Silvinox@, welded (rivet-free) handles, excellent pieces in the set (no too-small filler pieces), optimal for induction.